We'll have answers for you

-A second opinion can bring peace of mind.
+A second opinion with one of our world-leading heart and lung experts can bring peace of mind.
 It can help you to understand your diagnosis and your full range of treatment options.

 Although most people feel that their doctor has planned the best treatment for them, some people may want a second opinion.

 - Are you not happy with your current treatment plan?

 - Do you not understand the information given to you?